-How To Invest In Real Estate With No Money
+How To Invest In Real Estate With No Money: 8 Ways

-Investing in real estate can be intimidating, especially if you don’t have the money.
 If you’re ready to buy some property, but don’t have the cash at hand, you might have to get a bit creative.
 Here are eight ways that you can start investing in real estate right now.

 1. Real Estate Investment Trust

 REIT companies own or finance income-producing real estate across various property sectors.
-REITs are similar to mutual funds, offering everyday real estate investors the opportunity to realize dividend-based income and returns.
-You can invest in a real estate portfolio by purchasing individual company stock through an exchange-traded fund or mutual fund that invests in a basket REITs.
+REITs offer everyday real estate investors the opportunity to realize dividend-based income and returns.
+You can invest in a REIT’s real estate portfolio by purchasing individual REIT stocks or by investing in an exchange-traded fund or mutual fund that invests in a basket REITs.

 Before jumping into seller financing, be aware of the financial and legal risks.
 With seller financing, the seller becomes your direct lender.
 If you don’t qualify for a traditional mortgage loan, you might look into financing a loan through the home’s seller.